Dairy-Free & Oil-Free Baking Guide with Recipes

 Nut butters like almond, cashew, or peanut can also be used, especially with cookies.
 Just remember to look for varieties that don’t have added sugar or oil.
 They should have only one ingredient–nuts.

 The rule of thumb here is to use an equal amount of nut butter to replace the margarine or oil in a recipe.
-If it needs to be thinned out a bit, add a little plant milk and whisk to desired consistency.
+If it needs to be thinned out a bit, add a little plant milk and whisk to the desired consistency.

 Aquafaba